-Rome is dotted with gorgeous, old-fashioned piazzas that are popular hubs of recreation and sightseeing.
+Rome is dotted with gorgeous, old-fashioned piazzas that are popular hubs of recreation and sightseeing, many of which you can visit with the Vatican museum tour.
 Today in ruins, The Roman Forum is an erstwhile plaza situated at the heart of Rome.
 At first glance, the Forum seems to be like any other ancient site in Rome scattered with dilapidated structures and debris.
 But in reality, this place hides captivating stories about the glorious Roman Empire and the unique customs and traditions of the citizens.
 Below are some fascinating facts and information about the Roman Forum:

 - From slaves to noblemen, criminals to politicians – people from all spheres of life could be sighted at Forum Romanum, which was the bustling heart of civic, social, political and religious activities in ancient Rome.
 Originally, the site was a marshy, low-lying wetland in the middle of the Capitoline and Palentine Hills unfit to be a meeting place or the foundation for monuments.
 However, proper, heavy-duty development was initiated by the construction of the massive sewage system Cloaca Maxima in 600 BC, which was also one the earliest sewer lines in the world.